-Service decisions and review processes in an early childhood centre involve a continuous cycle of planning, implementing, and evaluating practices to ensure that the service is meeting the needs of children and families.
+Service decisions and review processes in an service involve a continuous cycle of planning, implementing, and evaluating practices to ensure that the service is meeting the needs of children and families.
 This includes regular reviews of policies and procedures, as well as ongoing assessment of the service's performance against relevant standards and regulations.